336 The Camus complex at The New Yorker

 Bessie said, “Addresses.
 I remember Lotte calling me several times for the address of the party that turned out to be—I forget, what do we call a Jewish wake?—for Sylvia’s deceased aunt.
 Poor Lotte spent the evening trying to remember from where she knew Sylvia or if maybe she had never met her.”

-Lore knows what they call a Jewish wake, I’m sure.
+Lore knows what they call a Jewish wake, who does she think she’s kidding?

 An interesting, possibly related comment turned up in the New York Times of 13 September, in an interview by David Marchese with Roz Chast, who has been drawing immortal cartoons for The New Yorker since 1978.